sophiazhao19/COVID-19-Reopening-School-with-Student-Bubble-intervention-and-so-on/README.md

-### This is the R code of modelling school reopening in a college in Devon, UK
+### This is the R code of modelling school reopening based on a college in Devon, UK
 ##### Baseline, Scenarios and Sensitivity test are in 3 separated folders